odoe/odoenet/markdown-pages/blog/webpack-module-federation/index.md

 Assume I had a suite of apps all using the [ArcGIS JSAPI](https://developers.arcgis.com/javascript/).
 It's a fairly large library that would make a great candidate for module federation.

-I would had an `api` project that exposes some utility functions to work with maps.
+I have an `api` project that exposes some utility functions to work with maps.

 ```js
 // api/src/index.js